INCA TRAIL PROGRAMS

 The Machu Picchu area and surroundings are forested, tropical and rainy.
 It is found in the middle of steeply sloped mountains and flanked by a profound canyon that Urubamba river forms.

-Machu Picchu harbors within its boundaries a diverse fauna and fauna that includes:
+Machu Picchu harbors within its boundaries a diverse flora and fauna that includes:

 - More than 700 species of butterflies.

 - Around 415 species of birds including colorful hummingbirds, ducks, eagles, parrots, quetzals, Toucans, manakins, tanagers, Cock-of-the-Rock, etc.

 - More than 190 species of orchids.